 There was an average of 24 pedestrian fatalities and 81 serious injuries in the KC region over a five-year period.
 In a collision between a person and a vehicle, victims often assume the motorist is immediately at fault for any damages.
 After all, pedestrians are vulnerable road users and deserve the highest degree of care from motorists.
 Although it’s true that motorists are often at fault for these accidents, they are not the only potential defendants.
 There may be other factors at play, such as a malfunctioning crosswalk signal or poorly designed intersection.
-An attorney can investigate your case and help you accurately assign fault to parties such as:
+An experienced pedestrian accident attorney can investigate your case and help you accurately assign fault to parties such as:

 The question of comparative negligence is a common one in pedestrian accident cases.
 Pedestrians are sometimes at fault – at least in part – for their own accidents.
 Pedestrians must obey roadway rules and yield vehicles the right of way when applicable.
 A pedestrian cannot step out in front of moving traffic, cross in the middle of the road, or cross the street without the right of way.
 If you were partially to blame for your collision, you could still be eligible for compensation.
-Talk to our lawyers for more information.

 In most cases, the driver’s insurance company will cover any damages the pedestrian suffered.
 This may not, however, be the pedestrian’s only means of recovery.
 If negligence played a part in the collision, the pedestrian could pursue compensation through a personal injury lawsuit in KC.
 A lawsuit often results in greater recovery than an insurance claim settlement.
-Our lawyers work on a contingency fee basis, meaning you only pay our fees if we win a monetary award on your behalf.
+Our Kansas City pedestrian accident lawyers work on a contingency fee basis, meaning you only pay our fees if we win a monetary award on your behalf.
 Working with an attorney can be the best way to protect your best interests after a pedestrian accident.
 Get in touch with us for more information.